GPUOpen-Tools/gpu_performance_api/BUILD.md

 ## Linux Build Information

+##### Prerequisites
+ * Install the Mesa common development package: sudo apt-get install mesa-common-dev
+ * For 32-bit builds, install the multilib packages: sudo apt-get install gcc-multilib g++-multilib

 ##### Build Instructions
  * cd into the Build\Linux directory
  * Execute `./build.sh`
    * By default this performs a from-scratch build of the release versions of GPUPerfAPI, both 32-bit and 64-bit binaries.
  * The following arguments can be passed to build.sh to alter the build:
    * `debug`: performs a debug build
-   * `skip32buildbuild`: skips building the 32-bit binaries
+   * `skip32bitbuild`: skips building the 32-bit binaries
    * `skipopengl`: skips building the OpenGL version of GPUPerfAPI
    * `skipopengles`: skips building the OpenGLES version of GPUPerfAPI
    * `skipopencl`: skips building the OpenCL version of GPUPerfAPI
    * `skiphsa`: skips building the ROCm/HSA version of GPUPerfAPI
+   * `skipvulkan`: skips building the Vulkan version of GPUPerfAPI
    * `quick` or `incremental`: performs an incremental build (as opposed to a from-scratch build)
    * `buildinternal`: builds the internal versions of GPUPerfAPI
    * `hsadir`: overrides the location of the ROCm/HSA header files (by default they are expected to be in /opt/rocm/hsa)